WebOfTrustInfo/rwot12-cologne/advance-readings/rwot-primer.md

 ### Choosing Your Lead Author

-By the end of the third day or so you should have picked a Lead Author as well; definitely you have to know before submitting your paper on day four.
+By the end of the fourth day or so you should have picked a Lead Author as well; definitely you have to know before submitting your paper on Day Five.
 The Lead Author is the responsible party **after** the workshop, organizing any final work needed to bring the paper to completion.
 They're one part editor, one part cat-herder, and one part nose-to-the-grindstone author, filling in whatever needs to be done.

 The Rebooting Web of Trust Editor-in-Chief will keep in touch with the Lead Author, to see how the project is going, while hopefully the Lead Author will stay in touch with the team, coordinating final work and filling in the gaps as needed.

 ### Thanking the Teams

-At the end of Day Four of RWOT, we've done weeks' worth of work in four short days.
+At the end of Day Five of RWOT, we've done weeks' worth of work in four short days (and one evening).
 Everyone should take a moment to congratulate themselves and their colleagues on their investment in time and effort to improve our community!

 ## After the Workshop: Really Finishing Your Paper

-It's easy to work on a paper during four days at an isolated location, surrounded by some of the best brains in the identity field.
+It's easy to work on a paper during four days at an isolated location, surrounded by some of the best brains in the decentralized-identity field.
 It's a lot harder to do so in the weeks and months afterward, even if there's a relatively small amount of work still to be done.

 Traditionally, somewhere between one-half and three-quarters of papers that were considered viable at the end of the conference actually come to completion afterward.
 Following are some of our top suggestions for ensuring that you can finish up, and so bring your ideas to the awareness of our larger community through a published paper: